webmaxru/serverless-challenge/README.md

 Setting | Suggested value |	Description
 ------- | --------------- | -----------
 App name | Globally unique name | Name that identifies your new function app.
 Valid characters are a-z, 0-9, and -. **Enter a descriptive name, for example YOURNAMEDotNetCode2019Challenge**
-Subscription | Your subscription | The subscription under which this new function app is created. **Select default** Resource Group | myResourceGroup | Name for the new resource group in which to create your function app. **Enter YOURNAMEDotNetCode2019Challenge**
+Subscription | Your subscription | The subscription under which this new function app is created. **Select your favourite Subscription, or FREE TRIAL if you are using a trial**
+Resource Group | myResourceGroup | Name for the new resource group in which to create your function app. **Enter YOURNAMEDotNetCode2019Challenge**
 OS | Windows | Serverless hosting on Linux is currently in preview.
 For more information, see this considerations article. **Select WINDOWS**
 Hosting plan | Consumption plan | Hosting plan that defines how resources are allocated to your function app.
 In the default Consumption Plan, resources are added dynamically as required by your functions.
 In this serverless hosting, you only pay for the time your functions run.
 When you run in an App Service plan, you must manage the scaling of your function app. **Choose Consumption Plan**